openbible-io/en_ust/README.md

   * *Sea of Galilee* The ULT will use "Sea of Galilee" while the UST will use "**Galilee lake**."
   * *synagogue* The ULT will use "synagogue" while the UST will use "**Jewish preaching place**."
   * *wilderness* The ULT will use "wilderness" while the UST will use "**desolate place**."

-The following entries have only been made in 1 Timothy so far, but need to be globally applied:
+These items have been completed in Titus, but need to be universally applied:
   * *episkopos* The ULT will use "overseer" while the UST will use "**leader of the believers**."
   * *diakonos* The ULT will use "deacon" while the UST will use "**assistant**" (for the church office), "**servant**" or "**agent**" in other contexts.